AvasDream/docker-and-python-logfile-analysis/README.md

 6. Cleanup data

+## Usage

+Just check the `/output` folder for generated images and reports :)

 ## Installation

 The installation is tested on a few debian derivates including Debain 9, Ubuntu 18, Kali Linux 2018.3.
-Dockpylog need docker to be installed.
+Dockpylog requires Docker to be installed.

 ```bash
 git clone https://github.com/AvasDream/dockpylog.git